BayMax0916/BayMax0916.github.io/_pages/about.md

 - *2019.09* First Prize Scholaleidarship and Outstanding Student of Xidian University

 # 👨‍💻 Academic activities
-- *2023.03 - Present*, Academic Director of Shanghai Student Branch, IEEE Microwave Theory and Techniques Society
+- *2023.03 - Present* Academic Director of Shanghai Student Branch, IEEE Microwave Theory and Techniques Society
+- *2024.09* I was a TPC-Member for [2024 IEEE International Conference on Signal, Information and Data Processing](http://icsidp.org/index.asp)